-The Company has assessed the likelihood that deferred tax assets will be realized in accordance with the provisions of ASC 740 Income Taxes ("ASC 740").
-ASC 740 requires that such a review considers all available positive and negative evidence, including the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies.
+The Company has assessed the likelihood that deferred tax assets will be realized in accordance with the provisions of ASC 740 requires that such review considers all available positive and negative evidence, including the scheduled reversal of deferred tax assets, projected future taxable income, and tax planning strategies.
 ASC 740 requires that a valuation allowance be established when it is "more likely than not" that all, or a portion of, deferred tax assets will not be realized.
-After the performance of such reviews as of December 31, 2022 and 2021, management believes that uncertainty exists with respect to future realization of its deferred tax assets and has, therefore, established a full valuation allowance.
-The Company recorded increases in the valuation allowance of \$4,811,348 and \$2,527,453 in connection with the tax provisions for the years ended December 31, 2022 and 2021, respectively.
+After the performance of such reviews as of December 31, 2023 and 2022, management believes that uncertainty exists with respect to future realization of its deferred tax assets and has, therefore, established a full valuation allowance.
+The Company recorded increases in the valuation allowance of \$3,646,557 and \$5,944,246 in connection with the tax provisions for the years ended December 31, 2023 and 2022, respectively.

-Management has evaluated and concluded that there were no material uncertain tax positions requiring recognition in the Company's consolidated financial statements as of December 31, 2022 and 2021.
+Management has evaluated and concluded that there were no material uncertain tax positions requiring recognition in the Company's consolidated financial statements as of December 31, 2023 and 2022.
 The Company does not expect any significant changes in its unrecognized tax benefits within twelve months of the reporting date.

-No tax audits were commenced or were in process during the years ended December 31, 2022 and 2021 nor were any tax related interest or penalties incurred during those periods.
+No tax audits were commenced or were in process during the years ended December 31, 2023 and 2022, nor were any tax related interest or penalties incurred during those periods.
 The Company's tax returns filed in the United States, Canada, and the United Kingdom since inception remain subject to examination.

-NOTE 14 - RELATED PARTIES
+NOTE 12 - RELATED PARTIES